 Are you ready to earn your undergraduate degree?
-The New School makes it easy for working adults and others who want to complete their degree and go on to pursue graduate studies.
-If you are admitted to our New School Bachelor's Program, you can transfer up to 84 credits.
+The New School's Bachelor's Program for Adults and Transfer Students makes it easy for those who want to complete their degree and go on to pursue graduate studies.
+If you are admitted to the program, you can transfer up to 84 credits.
 You can study part-time or full-time, on campus in Greenwich Village or online.
 You can create a path of study tailored to the goals and issues that matter to you.
 Financial aid and scholarships are available to qualified students.

-Continuing students can apply for Bachelor's-Master's status after one full semester and/or 12 credits completed in residence in the NSPE Undergraduate Program.
+Continuing students can apply for Bachelor's-Master's status after one full semester and/or 12 credits completed in residence in the Bachelor's Program for Adults and Transfer Students.
 At the time of application, the student must have accumulated at least 60 credits towards the bachelor's degree, including transfer credits.

 Students approved for Bachelor's-Master's status can earn up to 12 credits required to complete their bachelor's degree by taking courses in a participating New School graduate program.
 After graduation, if the student applies to and is accepted to that graduate program, the same 12 credits will also count toward the MA or MS degree, shortening the time and cost of the master's degree program.